-Cost of revenues on technology systems decreased during the three months ended March 31, 2022 compared to the equivalent period in 2021, which is consistent with the decrease in revenues.
-However, the percentage decrease in cost of revenues for technology systems for the current year period compared to the prior year period was lower than the percentage decrease in revenues from technology systems for the current year period compared to the prior year period.
-The higher level of cost compared to revenues was mainly due to higher costs of materials due to supply chain disruptions and inflation, as well as additional work being necessary on certain of the Company's installations to resolve newly identified quality issues.
+Cost of revenues on technology systems increased during the six months ended June 30, 2022 compared to the equivalent period in 2021, which is not only consistent with the increase in revenues but at a slower rate during this period than the increase in revenues partially due to timing differences.
+The higher level of cost was mainly due to higher costs related to higher revenues, but supply chain disruptions and inflation also continue to have an impact.
+Additional work previously necessary on certain of the Company's installations is in the process of completion, some of which will be paid for by the clients as a result of damage done to certain systems.
 While we expect that macro-economic factors will continue to drive prices, the Company expects its structural realignment to aid in lowering costs as a percentage of the overall system price going forward.
 As previously noted, the Company's organization and related cost structure was realigned to provide the capability to manufacture, install and support multiple production systems simultaneously.
-In accordance with this shift in structure, certain staff were re-assigned or replaced, and new staff added in key areas, particularly software engineering, IT and AI.
+In accordance with this shift in structure, certain staff were re-assigned or replaced, and new staff added in key areas, particularly engineering, software development and AI.

 In conjunction with these organizational changes, increased costs are now being recognized against project and support revenues.
 While there is a continued focus on construction costs and savings through efficiency, the Company has elected to expand its key employees in 2021 and early 2022 in anticipation of expected sales growth in technology systems and services.
-These changes had a negative impact on the gross margin (see below) during the quarter ended March 31, 2022, but this is expected to be a short-term impact, which we believe will be offset by anticipated increases in revenue later in 2022.
+The initial negative impact on the gross margin during previous periods was expected to be a short-term impact, and we believe will be offset by anticipated increases in revenue now and throughout 2022.
 We also expect these changes to have a positive long-term impact as we believe they will enable the Company to deliver a higher number of systems in a given period, with a shorter period of implementation and with better quality and reliability, as operations become standardized in anticipation of expected higher demand for systems, particularly in the rail industry.

-Cost of revenues on services and consulting decreased in the three months ended March 31, 2022 compared to the prior year period in line with the decrease in revenues from services and consulting for the current year period as compared to the prior year period.
-While relatively flat when comparing the first quarter of 2022 and the equivalent period in 2021, an overall positive trend on service and consulting revenue is expected to continue as the Company expects that as more of the revenue will be derived from recurring revenue.
-Costs of revenues on services and consulting are expected to increase in future years but at a slower rate than revenue growth.
+Cost of revenues on services and consulting decreased in the six months ended June 30, 2022 compared to the prior year period in contrast to the increase in revenues from services and consulting for the current year period as compared to the prior year period.
+This overall positive trend on service and consulting revenue is expected to continue as the Company continues to drive more recurring revenue.
+Costs of revenues on services and consulting are expected to increase in future periods but at a slower rate than revenue growth.
 The Company focused on streamlining support operations in 2021, and despite the additional resources allocated to these activities in anticipation of higher recurring revenue in 2022 and beyond, we expect higher gross margins as the Company grows.